Ranking every professional rugby league team in the British game by their wait for a major honour

 Five years prior, Wakefield had been pipped to the post in the regular league season by Leeds, who had also beaten them in that year’s Challenge Cup final.

 Trinity though had the last laugh, winning the Championship Final against Hull KR courtesy of a 17-10 triumph.
-Super League play-off semi-finalists in 2004, and Challenge Cup semi-finalists in 2008, Wakefield return to Wembley this weekend in the final of the 1895 Cup.
+Super League play-off semi-finalists in 2004, and Challenge Cup semi-finalists in 2008, Wakefield lifted the 1895 Cup at Wembley earlier this year and have already lifted the Championship League Leaders’ Shield, too.
+Neither of those are major honours though, of course.

 17. Swinton Lions – 1964